 It first happened this year on Election Day.
 It was the first Tuesday in November.
 I hate election day.

 I know, I know.
-Most of you are thinking, “so do I.” But my reasons have nothing to do with politics.
+Most of you are thinking, “so do I.” But my reasons have nothing at all to do with politics.
 I am not here to talk about our broken electoral system or the poor choice of candidates we always seem to nominate for the top offices of our land.
 Well… I guess I just did talk about it.
 But no more.
 My reasons for hating election day stretch all the way back to the first time I was old enough to vote.
 I didn’t.
 Not that year.

 Right about the time I reached the park and was about to circle around and head towards home, the streetlights started popping on.
-You would think these things would be on a timer, but they all seemed to rebel against conformity.
+You would think these lights would be on a timer, but they all seemed to rebel against conformity.
 The first one to pop on was about half a block up.
 Then the one I had just passed came on.
-It created a sudden shadow before me that, half a second later disappeared as one more light decided to join the club.
+It created a sudden shadow before me that, half a second later, disappeared as one more light decided to join the club.

 That is when it happened.
 I was looking up at this most recent light to turn on when I saw it.
 As big as my thumbnail, a snowflake played in that light as it meandered its way toward the ground.
-I stopped in my tracks to watch it, and then I saw the second one.
+I stopped in my tracks to watch it, and then I saw a second one.
 Then a third.
 Then a fourth.
 Soon there were hundreds of these things gently floating down from heaven.
 Even the breeze had stopped to gape in awe of their beauty.

 I wasn’t the only one to notice winter’s arrival.
 There were a couple kids who had braved the cold to play at that park.
 One little boy, about five years old, bundled up in blue, was standing on the platform right at the top of the slide.
-He threw his arms out wide and sang loud and out of key, “Let it snow, let it snow, let it snow.
-Then he dove head first down that slide laughing with glee all the way.
+He threw his arms out wide and sang loud and out of key, “Let it snow, let it snow, let it snow.”
+Then he dove headfirst down that slide laughing with glee all the way.